-Cyclotomics, or a a reflection to abbreviate) is an element s∈ GL(V) whose fixed point set is an hyperplane and which is of finite order --- here we abuse the to 1.
+Cyclotomics, or a subfields.
+A complex reflection is an element s∈ GL(V) whose fixed point set is an hyperplane and which is of finite order (we will in the to 1.
 If K is a subfield of the real numbers, we get a real reflection order 2 and the non-trivial eigenvalue equal to -1.
 A reflection group is A reflection group W is a group generated by a finite number of complex reflections.